 Medical Loans and Medical Debt Reconciliation

 Medical loans are a common option for people to consider when looking at financing upcoming procedures, or medical bills.
 When you are looking at medical loans it is really important to look at the interest rates you will be paying (there are some with low interest, and some with interest that goes over 30 percent!)
-Learn more in our article "Should You Get a Medical Loan"

 Health Savings Accounts (HSA)

 Having a high deductible health insurance plan may sound like a scary idea when you are looking at medical costs, but consider the advantages and money you save with an HSA.
 Although an HSA is not a "loan", if you will be having medical expenses and you haven't explored what your options are with an HSA, you should.
-There are many advantages with using HSA's, including tax benefits.
+There are many advantages of using HSA's, including tax benefits.
 Learn more about how an HSA works, choosing the best HSA and the advantages you will get by using an HSA to pay your medical bills.